 Your business will be protected against potential ruinous fines if it can be shown you’re doing all that the law requires to protect customer data.
 So you need to show you have done due diligence by employing proper security and having all procedures in place.

-At Storm we are aware of the ever increasing risks of hacks and data breaches taking place online.
-As a server provider we don’t just provide the basic commodities, ie, just a server, we ensure your server is secure to the highest Payment Card Industry standard.
+At Storm we are aware of the ever-increasing risks of hacks and data breaches taking place online.
+As a server provider we don’t just provide the basic commodities, i.e. just a server, we ensure that your server is secured to the highest Payment Card Industry standards.
 We manage and monitor for you 24/7 in order to provide ultimate peace of mind.